manojborugadda/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Problems which i practice on sorting algorithms will be seen  in this repository
+Problems which I practice on Sorting Algorithms will be seen  in this repository